JochenHinz/splico/README.md

 The library supports:

-- Spline arithmetic using the `NumPy` syntax
+- Spline arithmetic using the `NumPy` syntax and interoperability with `NumPy` arrays.
 - Spline evaluation
 - Spline fitting (in any dimension)
 - Discrete twist-minimizing frame generation